bettapp/my_first_flutter_app/README.md

 # my_first_flutter_app

 In this Project we program a calculator application using Flutter/Dart.
-The project is accompanied by the 'Bettina von Arnim Gymnasium' in Germany, Dormagen.
 Feel free to Commit!

 !!
 On creating new Widgets, please include 'drawer: SideBar()' within 'return Scaffold()' to include the navigation bar !!
 [Why?
 That's why](https://discord.com/channels/934053813957033994/934053813957033997/935977955719524394)